(plus my personal workout plan)

 My life had changed in many ways before that morning.
 I had finished my studies, was recently married and found myself at an impasse, lost and without any goals.
 But this morning (that was close to the end of the year) moved me to rethink something we often overlook – our daily routines.

-Those were my two top priorities: establishing a writing routine and a fitness routine, including healthy eating habits.
+Those were my two top priorities: establishing a story writing routine and a fitness routine, including healthy eating habits.

 Over a year later I can tell you from experience – this is what consistent routines can do for you: